bitsadmincom/bitsadminblog.github.io/_posts/2023-08-15-living-off-the-foreign-land.md

 Thinking of an attacker machine, people usually immediately think of a Linux system with a distribution like Kali or BlackArch with a large number of hacking tools and scripts[^12]<sup>,</sup>[^13].
 What many do not realize however is that for attacking Windows-based environments, Windows through its various PowerShell modules and binaries is a great offensive operating system which is very capable of performing a whole range of offensive actions against remote Windows systems and services.

 ## Advantages of using Windows
 While performing a red team, the operator effectively is a system administrator who is managing someone else's environment.
-Having all Windows' management tooling at your disposal together with some kind of credential material which authorizes you to interact with the environment is all that is needed to perform the job.
+Having all Windows' management tooling at your disposal together with some kind of credential material which authorizes you to interact with the environment is generally all that is needed to perform the job.

 Activities that can be performed from Windows are plentiful, a number of examples:
 - Enumerating and modifying Active Directory;